 Make it Washable: If you’re able to, try to replace your non-washable throw pillows with washable ones instead.
 Washing them more regularly can reduce allergens, dust mites, foul odors, and all sorts of scary things that can lurk inside a pillow.

 You can also look into creating your own affordable, washable throw pillows using the many inserts and throw pillow cover options found at stores like Amazon, IKEA, and Wayfair.
-Customizing your own can help keep your pillows cleaner for longer and far easier to maintain—not to mention allows you to change up your decor with ease and from season to season.
+Customizing your own can help keep your pillows cleaner for longer and far easier to maintain.
+It can also allow you to change up your decor with ease and from season to season.

 17. Vacuum any furniture, such as chairs, couches, etc.